How to spend one day in Salem Massachusetts: Best day trip from Boston

 Ropes mansion

-- Visit the 18th century Ropes Mansion in Salem, which is known as Allison’s house in the movie.
-Now owned by the Peabody Essex Museum, you can tour the interior of the home on weekends from 12-4pm.
-Ropes Mansion is located on 318 Essex Street Salem, MA.
+- Visit the 18th-century Ropes Mansion in Salem, which is known as Allison’s house in the movie and is located at 318 Essex Street Salem, MA.

 Pioneer Village